 a) the rescaling of the digitalising state in local governance;

 c) territorial politics of digitalisation.

 It will examine how digitalisation produces new territories for metropolitan urbanisation and how state and non-state actors are assisting, contesting and disrupting these regional futures.
-It will bring to fruition the applicant’s agenda setting work on postcolonial urban futures, smart cities, digital citizenships and recent work on the governance of small cities in the global south.
+It will bring to fruition the my earlier work on postcolonial urban futures, smart cities, digital citizenships and recent work on the governance of small cities in the global south.
 The project will build new theories and detailed empirical evidence of southern urbanisation as both a product and a producer of the ‘information revolution’ in the global south.

 “The awarding of more than 200 ERC Advanced Grants in key scientific areas will help boost our scientific research and innovation capacity, for the benefit of all EU citizens.
 We will be able to continue and reinforce investments with the forthcoming Horizon Europe ERC work programmes.
 I am also pleased to see more women applying for these prestigious grants and winning them.”Mariya Gabriel, the European Commissioner for Innovation, Research, Culture, Education and Youth